treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you're not sure what project you'd like to sprint on during first day at the sprints, **I recommend picking a project to sprint on that seems particularly newcomer friendly**.
 Alternatively (or additionally), if you've identified a project that particularly suits your interests, **talk to the maintainers** and see if they think (and you think) their project would be a good fit for you.

-Keep in mind that *newer projects* often have more to be done.
+Keep in mind that **newer projects and smaller projects often have more to be done**.
-Big and stable projects like CPython and Django are fairly stable and it can be quite challenging to find a small bug or low-hanging feature request that needs fixing.
-Newer projects and smaller projects often need more help.
+Big and stable projects like CPython and Django are fairly stable and it can be quite challenging to find a small bug or low-hanging feature request that needs fixing, but newer projects and smaller projects often need more help.

-It's also usually more fun to be a **big fish in a small pond** rather than a small fish in a big pond.
+It's also usually more fun to be **a big fish in a small pond** rather than a small fish in a big pond.
 It might take you the same amount of effort to make a small improvement to a big project as it takes to make a big change to a small project.

 ### The maintainers are there to help you